-None of the work I do with my marketing and sales coaching clients works if the business owner is stuck in the weeds.
+None of the advice and help I give to my marketing coaching clients works if the business owner is stuck in the weeds.

 - A dentist who owns her own dental practice will not move the business forward if they’re drilling all day, every day.
 They have to get out of the weeds.

 - An accountant just working for their clients will not grow their business.
 They need to spend some time each week working on the business and not in it.

 Being able to spend time every day on moving your business forward is the difference between reaching your goals, or not.

 And you’re more likely to spend time on the right tasks, if it’s part of a structure and habit.

 A difficult but very powerful approach is to block out 90 minutes in your calendar every day.

 During your 90 minutes, you must get rid of ALL distractions.